Vizonex/aiomultithreading/README.md

 ## FYI
-- If your goals involved some form of brute-forcing that's offline, please note that Asyncio is not the best canidate for this.
-Use [hashcat](https://github.com/hashcat/hashcat) if your goal involves grinding hahes or performing any offline brute-forcing.
+- If your goals involved some form of brute-forcing that's offline, please note that Asyncio is not the best canidate for this as you may either create unessesary threads or deadlock your program. use [hashcat](https://github.com/hashcat/hashcat) if your goal involves grinding hahes or performing any offline brute-forcing.

 # Usage: